 |20 Enabled:Revoked Expired As Unsigned||Use this option to treat binaries signed with expired and/or revoked certificates as "Unsigned binaries" for user-mode process/components under enterprise signing scenarios.||No|

 Windows Defender Application Control file rule levels

 File rule levels allow administrators to specify the level at which they want to trust their applications.
-This level of trust could be as fine-tuned as the hash of each binary or as general as a CA certificate.
-You specify file rule levels both when you create a new WDAC policy from a scan and when you create a policy from audit events.
-In addition, to combine rule levels found in multiple policies, you can merge the policies.
-When merged, WDAC policies combine their file rules, so that any application that would be allowed by either of the original policies will be allowed by the combined policy.
+This level of trust could be as granular as the hash of each binary or as general as a CA certificate.
+You specify file rule levels when using WDAC PowerShell cmdlets to create and modify policies.

 When you create WDAC policies with New-CIPolicy, you can specify a primary file rule level by including the -Level parameter.
 For discovered binaries that cannot be trusted based on the primary file rule criteria, use the -Fallback parameter.
 For example, if the primary file rule level is PCACertificate but you would like to trust the unsigned applications as well, using the Hash rule level as a fallback adds the hash values of binaries that did not have a signing certificate.

 - WDAC only supports signer rules for RSA certificate signing keys with a maximum of 4096 bits.